What is Customer Experience (CX)?

 - Oversee mapping and analysis of all customer-touching processes

-- Facilitate identification of key problems, points of pain, and opportunities for value adds
+- Facilitate identification of key problems, pain points, and opportunities for value-adds

 - Create the economic imperative for action; act as an internal consultant

-- Decide or suggest who should take the lead in addressing problems
+- Delegate whom should take the lead in addressing problems

 - Act as customer advocate to upper management

 Case Studies: The Benefits of Focusing on Customer Experience